 The human factor is the key to successful meetings

-Whilst numbers, data and analytical ability are, of course, important it is easy to forget that hard results are achieved through the level of trust, rapport, and the quality of the relationships you create.
+Numbers, data and analytical ability are important when giving financial advice.
+It is also easy to forget that you achieve hard results through the level of trust, rapport, and the quality of the relationships you create.

-Some advisers may think that paying attention to their own and their clients state of mind and how they feel is ‘soft’ or ‘touchy-feely’.
-However, state of mind, both ours and our clients, is involved in absolutely everything that we do.
+Some advisers think that paying attention to both their own and their clients state of mind and how they feel is ‘soft’ or ‘touchy-feely’.
+However, absolutely everything that you do involves state of mind.

-When we appreciate the difference between healthy thinking and unhealthy thinking then we can factor in what is necessary to create an environment that produces great results with ease.
+By appreciating the difference between healthy thinking and unhealthy thinking you can create an environment that produces great results with ease.

 P.S.
 Here is a link to my post, ‘Do you ever get in your own way?
 Here is how to stop’